 Most parents know that a great way to diffuse defiance from a toddler is to offer them a choice.

 “I know you don’t want to go to the grocery store right now, but we need to buy groceries.
 Do you want to bring your stuffed giraffe or elephant with you in the car?”

 By acknowledging the child’s feelings and giving them a choice, it gives kids a small sense of control, even if they don’t get exactly what they want.

 This parenting technique provides other benefits as well.
 It communicates to kids that they’re significant enough to be able to make choices – certainly a quality of an independent mindset.

 School-age children and adolescents appreciate parents asking what they prefer as well.
-The more we can turn any situation into one where a child can harmlessly make a decision, the more they will continue to grow into a confident, self-reliant mindset.
+The more we can turn any situation into one where a child can harmlessly make a decision, the more they’ll continue to grow into a confident, self-reliant mindset.

 Responsibility and independence go hand in hand.
 The more responsible our kids are able to act, the less reliant they will be on us.

 Parents can begin to encourage a helping mindset at a young age, as early as age two, by getting them involved in household chores and small tasks.
 Toddlers are natural and eager helpers and the more we cultivate a helping mindset in them early, the more natural this mindset will feel as they mature.